troy-west/apache-kafka-vendor-tools/README.md

 -----------------------------------------------------------------------------------------
 ```

-8. View the messsages on the "radio-logs" topic, then hit Ctrl+C to get back to the prompt:
+7. View the messsages on the "radio-logs" topic:

 ```ksql
 print 'radio-logs' from beginning LIMIT 10;